CPR Compression Rate: Essential Guide for Adults, Children and Infants

 Understanding CPR Compression Rate

 The recommended compression rate for adults and adolescents is generally between 100 and 120 compressions per minute.
 This rate of compression is based on physiological principles, optimizing blood flow, perfusion, and the chances of restoring a normal heart rhythm during CPR.
-Proper and consistent chest compressions, combined with other elements of high-quality CPR, significantly improve the outcomes for individuals experiencing cardiac arrest.
+Proper and consistent chest compressions, combined with other elements of high-quality CPR, significantly improves the outcome for individuals experiencing cardiac arrest.

 Why is the CPR compression rate important?